lineality/Online_Voting_Using_One_Time_Pads/README.md

 - rules, policies, and procedures for election audits (required audits, optional audits)
 - election-results-challenge rules
 - rules, policies, and procedures for recount (automatic recounts, type of recount, etc.)
-- overruling-election-results rules, gov. branches, evidence requirements
+- ules, policies, and procedures for overruling-election-results e.g. by gov. branches, evidence requirements
 - rules, policies, and procedures for chain of custody of election materials, equipment, etc., Provenance
 - rules, policies, and procedures for announcing and publishing results
 - rules, policies, and procedures for reporting information about the vote: procedures, voter enrollment and participation numbers, etc.